Edictum

 ValueMeaning

-HookResult.ALLOWThe hook permits the tool call
+HookResult.ALLOWThe hook permits the call

-HookResult.DENYThe hook denies the tool call
+HookResult.DENYThe hook blocks the call

 HookDecision